 Economy Minister Diane Dodds today announced a new Assured Skills Academy with PwC offering 20 high quality training places for people with degrees.

-Applicants must hold a minimum 2:2 in any degree discipline.
+No experience is required.
+Applicants must hold a 2:2 degree or better in any discipline.